genkami/Ablisp/README.md

 #### Problem

-There's no way for Amber program to assign functions to variables.
+There's no way for Amber programs to assign functions to variables.

 ```
 fun incr(x: Num): Num {